 New digital technologies are enabling water utilities to extract greater information and efficiencies from legacy water infrastructure to enhance decision-making, promote water conservation, build a twenty-first century water infrastructure, and – perhaps most importantly – increase the value and benefits of the water infrastructure network.

-The industrial internet is now leading the digitisation of the water business.
-The lessons learned from the digitisation of other sectors, such as heavy industry, manufacturing, power, media, retail, communications, healthcare, and education are now being successfully applied to water infrastructure and commercial projects.
+The industrial internet is now leading the digitization of the water business.
+The lessons learned from the digitization of other sectors, such as heavy industry, manufacturing, power, media, retail, communications, healthcare, and education are now being successfully applied to water infrastructure and commercial projects.

 “Digital plants” concepts in water